-RDA 17th Plenary Meeting
+RDA 17th Plenary Meeting - Edinburgh (Virtual)

-RDA P17: Opening data for global challenges
+RDA VP17 Theme: Opening data for global challenges

 One of the major strengths of RDA is the global reach of the network.
 Members come from 145 different countries and plenary meetings rotate around the continents.
 This diversity of collaboration is required to address global challenges and broker solutions that work for a manifold of different contexts.
 Richer outputs and standards occur as a result.

 RDA’s plenary meetings provide an opportunity for this diverse collaboration to make rapid progress in all areas of its work - initiating and joining new working groups, sharing interim results from in-progress work, identifying areas of overlap and synergy, and presenting completed work and successful stories of its adoption.
 The outputs developed by RDA groups all aim to ensure that data can be shared and reused, and made more open, in global and cross-domain environments.
 This supports RDA’s vision and mission:

 Researchers and innovators can openly share and re-use data across technologies, disciplines and countries to address the grand challenges of society.

 RDA’s members build the social and technical bridges to enable open sharing and reuse of data.